bes-ptah/winbatchOS/README.md

 **
 From here we will release WinBatchX builds through the "beta" branch.
 You will need to go there to see the new latest builds after 17.0's release.
 ***

 #### Any build or release NOT stated here is no longer supported for any bug, error or issue.
-We have updated update.bat to show you that infomation (If you are using b1530+).
+We have updated update.bat to show you that infomation (If you are using b1558+).
-#### Any build above b1530 is always supported for any security issues that arrise, but that might change later on.
+#### Any build above b1558 is always supported for any security issues that arrise, but that may change later on.

 #### ( ! ) This is open-source so even your copy (or your custom build) of WinBatchX is allowed to pull releases from this build.